mlohry/maDGiCart-CH/README.md

     ./unit_testing
     ./maDGiCart

+### Singularity build from Docker

+If you wish to build and run using Singularity, you can convert the Docker image (built as described above) using this workflow.

+Get the image id from this command:

+    docker images

+Save that image as a tar file (say it was id 9c27e219663c):

+    docker save 9c27e219663c -o myimage.tar

+Build the singularity image:

+    singularity build myimage.sif docker-archive://myimage.tar

+The resulting .sif image can be used with singularity.
+Note that you will need to set the environment variable LC_ALL=C. For example, you would start a singularity shell as follows:

+    singularity shell --nv --env LC_ALL=C myimage.sif

+Inside this shell, you would build using cmake/make in the same way as described in the Docker section.
 ## Plotting

 Solutions are output to a VTK-standard `.vts` structured grid format.
 This can be loaded directly into programs such as Paraview, or with the included `plot_vts.py` script which utilizes the `pyvista` VTK frontend: